greecejs/docs/open-letter-to-startups.md

 ##### 20:20 - 20:50

-Greek startup company presents their product and technology stack.
+Greek startup presents their product/service and technology stack.

 ### Call for speakers